learreDHDK/ccode/README.md

 <h2>Visualizations</h2>
 <p>At the beginning of our work, we formulated some hypotheses, starting from various questions with the final aim to decide how to intersect data.</p>
 <p>We tried to reproduce this mind map in the final visualization section, organizing it in three categories, one for each dataset.
 Our purpose was to guide the user in the exploration of our data.</p>
-<p>Since a part of the data was collected on a global scale and another on a country-base scale, we diversify our charts following the same approach.</p>
+<p>Since a part of the data was collected on a global scale and another on a country-base scale, we diversified our charts following the same approach.</p>
 <p><a href=”https://www.highcharts.com/demo”>Highchart</a> is the JavaScript library we used to create the charts.
 This required the implementation of JSON files specifically formatted for the purpose.</p>
 <p>Only the visualization of the map was created using another library, <a href=”https://datamaps.github.io/”>DataMaps</a>, which allows us to create a choropleth map, to explore the evolution of the events over time.</p>

 <h2>Metadata and RDF assertion</h2>
 <p>In order to make our data reusable and interoperable, we provided them with their metadata, following the <a href="DCAT_AP_2.0.0.pdf">DCAT_AP (v 2.0.0)</a> documentation.</p>
-<p>The metadata were added both at the beginning of the XML documents (our final datasets) and incorporated into some tables on the <a href="https://learredhdk.github.io/ccode/">website</a> of the project.
+<p>The metadata were added both at the beginning of the XML documents (our final datasets) and incorporated into some tables on the <a href="https://learredhdk.github.io/ccode/#metadata">metadata section of the website</a> of the project.
 </p>
 <p>We provided metadata for the whole catalogue (including the three datasets) and for each dataset individually.
 Moreover the RDF assertion for the metadata, following the Turtle serialization, has been released.
 This is accessible from the website as well.
 </p>